 Unused authorisations must be returned no later than on the date of expiry to the Narcotics Team of the FAMHP.

 If the authorisations were requested through NDS-web, then they must also be endorsed in NDS-web with a “0” and state “authorisation cancellation”.

-Any authorisation issued is subject to a payment that varies according to the way in which the application is submitted and the need for an on-site product inspection (see Articles 33 and 36 respectively of the Royal Decree of 06.09.2017).
+Any authorisation issued is subject to a payment that varies according to the need for an on-site product inspection (see Articles 33 and 36 respectively of the Royal Decree of 06.09.2017).

 Please note that these payments no longer need to be paid up-front but will be invoiced once the authorisation has been issued.

 firstname.lastname@example.org or by phone on + 32 2 528 40 00 .

 For questions about NDS-web, please contact the FAQ on this matter.